 Teratogenicity/Adverse Pregnancy Outcomes

-Among cases of first-trimester darunavir exposure reported to the Antiretroviral Pregnancy Registry, prevalence of birth defects was 2.4% (11 of 456 births; 95% CI, 1.2% to 4.3%), which is a sufficient number of first-trimester exposures to conclude that there is no two-fold increase in the risk of overall birth defects compared to control populations.1
+Among cases of first-trimester DRV exposure that have been reported to the Antiretroviral Pregnancy Registry, prevalence of birth defects is 3.1% (16 of 524 births; 95% confidence interval, 1.8% to 4.9%), whereas the total prevalence for the U.S. population is 2.7% based on Centers for Disease Control and Prevention surveillance.13 This number of first-trimester exposures is sufficient to conclude that there is not a two-fold increase in the risk of overall birth defects among infants with first-trimester exposure to DRV compared to control populations.13

 |Formulation||Dosing Recommendationsa||Use in Pregnancy|